AtActionPark/Pianissimo/README.md

 Can be installed via nmp, or by copying the solfegeBundle.js in your project

 A demo of the chord parser current state can be found [here](https://atactionpark.github.io/Solfege/).
-It surely needs more testing
+It needs a lot more testing.

 #### Create a solfege object
 If installed via nmp, require solfege first
 ```javascript
     const solfege = require('../solfege');
 ```
-If using the bundle.js file, assign the public module to a const
+If using the solfegeBundle.js file, assign the public module to a const
 ```javascript
     const solfege = module
 ```